 Finally, be extra cautious with pop-up social retailers.
 These companies pray on our impulses and emotions to get us to click through a transaction from an advertisement on social media feeds.
 The goods are often gimicky like footie pajamas of our favorite major league sports teams.

-Following these recommendations will not provide a foolproof guarantee of a safe and secure holiday shopping season, but with these guidelines shoppers can be reasonably assured that they have done their best to protect themselves from online fraud.
+Following these recommendations will not provide a foolproof guarantee of a safe and secure holiday shopping season, but with these guidelines, shoppers can be reasonably assured that they have done their best to protect themselves from online fraud.
+Want more tips on how to have a secure online shopping experience? visit our website to learn more.